What You Should Do After an Arrest

 If you have been arrested, do not try to endure this legal procedure on

 your own.
-Without the help of an Atlanta criminal defense lawyer who understands
+Without the help of a Cobb County criminal defense lawyer who

-the nuances and complexities of the legal system, you could be toying
+understands the nuances and complexities of the legal system, you could

 helped hundreds of clients through the trial process throughout the state of Georgia and I am confident in my ability to help you, too.